 Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

-What is the SSK?
+What is the SSK in Knitting?

 SSK stands for Slip, Slip, Knit.
 It is a left-slanting decrease used to reduce your stitch count by one while shaping the fabric in a particular direction.
-By “left-slanting,” we mean that the decrease slants toward the left when looking at the right side of the fabric.
+By “left-slanting,” we mean that the decrease slants toward the right when looking at the right side of the fabric.

 • Effect: Decreases the stitch count by 1 while shaping your knit’s edge or internal structure.